 So why can’t Psychology graduates provide psychological counselling with an academic Honours degree?
 The truth is that without practical training, Honours level graduates would be experiencing the practical nature of therapy for the first time with their patients, unsupervised.
 These individuals run the risk of applying their theoretical understanding in ways that may be harmful to both their patients, and themselves.
 Practicing any psychological intervention without the appropriate professional qualification and registration puts any Counsellor in jeopardy of practicing unethically and creating an environment that can lead to legal ramifications where the Counsellor is not backed by a statutory body and legal indemnity.

 The HPCSA only accredits professional qualifications with practical training in Psychology for a reason; to protect both the public and the professionals.
-Mental health is just as important as physical health, and for that reason those that offer mental healthcare in South Africa are regulated by the same statutory body that regulates medical doctors; the HPCSA.
+Mental health is just as important as physical health, and for that reason the training needs to be physical and practical to safeguard those seeking mental healthcare.
+Working with another persons mental health is serious, and that is why those that offer mental healthcare in South Africa are regulated by the same statutory body that regulates medical doctors; the HPCSA.

 If you needed stitches, would you go to a surgeon or a seamstress?
 Both can sew, but only one has had the appropriate training to do so on another human being.